 The session lock held by the session receiver is an umbrella for the message locks used by the peek-lock settlement mode.
-A receiver cannot have two messages concurrently "in flight," but the messages must be processed in order.
-A new message can only be obtained when the prior message has been completed or dead-lettered.
+Only one receiver can have a lock on a session.
+A receiver may have many in-flight messages, but the messages will be received in order.
 Abandoning a message causes the same message to be served again with the next receive operation.

 Message session state

-When workflows are processed in high-scale, high-availability cloud systems, the workflow handler associated with a particular session must be able to recover from unexpected failures and also be capable of resuming partially completed work on a different process or machine from where the work began.
+When workflows are processed in high-scale, high-availability cloud systems, the workflow handler associated with a particular session must be able to recover from unexpected failures and can resume partially completed work on a different process or machine from where the work began.

 The session state facility enables an application-defined annotation of a message session inside the broker, so that the recorded processing state relative to that session becomes instantly available when the session is acquired by a new processor.